EPIDURAL ABSCESS

 What causes an epidural abscess?

-Epidural abscesses are typically caused by bacterial infections that enter the epidural space surrounding the spinal cord and nerves.
+Epidural abscesses typically occur from bacterial infections that enter the epidural space surrounding the spinal cord and nerves.
 These infections may originate from nearby sources such as skin or soft tissue infections, urinary tract infections, or bloodstream infections.
 Additionally, invasive spinal procedures or trauma to the spine can increase the risk of developing an epidural abscess.

 What are the treatment options?

 Treatment of an epidural abscess usually involves a combination of antibiotic therapy and surgical drainage of the abscess.
-Antibiotics are administered intravenously to target the underlying bacterial infection and prevent further spread of the abscess.
-Surgical intervention may be necessary to relieve pressure on the spinal cord and nerves.
+Doctors will prescribe intravenous antibiotics to target the underlying bacterial infection and prevent further abscess spread.
+Doctors may recommend surgery to relieve pressure on the spinal cord and nerves.
 Especially, if there is neurological compromise or conservative measures fail to control the infection.
 The choice of treatment approach depends on the severity of symptoms.
-However, the extent of the abscess and the overall health status of the individual will also be a determining factor.
+However, the extent of the abscess and the individual’s overall health status will also influence the final decision.

 What are the potential complications and long-term effects of an epidural abscess?